 Opening a trading account is like going to a gym for a planned work-out.
 You’re done recognizing the need to exercise, and have actually already decided to go after it.
 But for some petty reason, each time you attempt and try, you just feel like it’s the hardest thing to do, and you’re back to point on the verge of going on or turning back.
 But once you’ve managed yourself, and enter that room with all other people working-out for their dream body, you’re suddenly back to your senses, and recharge what you’ve originally wanted and desired.

-In chemistry terms, we call it the rate-determining step – that crucial step that paves the way for the rest of the smooth steps.
+In chemical kinetics terms, we call it the rate-determining step – that crucial step that when overcame paves the way for the rest of the smooth steps.

 So I ask you back the question – What now?